hommg/Simon/README.md

 high scores are only persisted throughout the app session.
 Only the most current (greatest) high score is stored.

-The StartActivity  controls the presentation of the views (similar-ish to presenting views modally in IOS).
+The StartActivity controls the presentation of the views/activities (similar-ish to presenting views modally in IOS).

 The GameActivity utilizes three fragments.
 The first fragment controls the